-When you decide to make an educational video game with Filament Games, all of the price you are paying goes towards the team that is going to work on your project as well as the things they need to be productive at work.
+When you decide to make an educational video game with Filament Games, most of what you are paying goes into labor, with a fraction of that cost going into the things our teams need to be productive at work.

-For your team to be effective, they need all the common things that employees need – a building to work in, equipment, support staff to handle the office, HR, and sales and marketing, health insurance and vacation time.
+For your team to be effective, they need all the common things that staff members need – a building to work in, equipment, support staff to handle the office, HR, sales, marketing, health insurance, and vacation time.
 In addition, they need licenses to the game engines we use, productivity software, and drawing tools.
 We try to keep things as lean as possible while still being an organization that attracts the best talent in the industry.
 It’s a balance.

 Major Price Levers

-- Target Platforms.
-We currently develop games in both HTML5 and Unity which allow us to deploy to different device types relatively easily.
-One thing to keep in mind is that if you are deploying to PC, tablet, and mobile phone, there is usually additional effort to streamline the game for the smaller phone screen.
+Target Platforms.
+We currently develop games using both the Unity and Unreal game engines, which allow us to deploy to different device types relatively easily.
+For projects where it’s required that a tablet run the game in a browser (as opposed to running the game from an app), we use a pipeline we’ve developed called unity3D-pixi.
+One thing to keep in mind is that if you are deploying to PC, tablet, and mobile phone, there is usually additional effort required to streamline the game for the smaller phone screen.
 Also, the more devices you target as delivery platforms, the more quality assurance testing we apply to ensure an optimal experience across all intended device types.
 When we define the scope of work in a Statement of Work, we note the various testing configurations that we will test on so we enter the project with a shared understanding of the test plan.
 We actively follow the research on which device types are the most prevalent for your target demographic (school vs. home vs. workplace, domestic vs. international, etc.) so we are always happy to share our best recommendations with you.

 What Has Little to No Impact on Price